• Skip to primary navigation

 • Add 1 Courgette (zucchini), 1 Red bell pepper, 70 g Mushrooms to the pan and cook for a further 4 minutes.

-• Add the cooked sausages, 400 g Passata, 1 tablespoon Dried oregano, 1 tablespoon Dried thyme, 2 tablespoon Balsamic vinegar and 1 pinch Sea salt and black pepper and stir.
+• Add the cooked sausages, 400 g Passata, 1 tablespoon Dried oregano, 1 tablespoon Dried thyme, 2 tablespoon Balsamic vinegar and 1 pinch Sea salt and ground black pepper and stir.

 • Drain the pasta and reserve 50ml of pasta water.
 Add the drained pasta and pasta water to the pan and mix well.
 Add 10g g Fresh basil and 100 g Spinach.
 Cook until it has wilted.